The Best Christmas Books for Kids by Age Group

 I’m sure you’re familiar with the Itsy Bitsy Spider, and this adorable book is set to that tune.
 Based upon the title, it’s about an itsy bitsy snowman and his adventures in a winter wonderland.
 He goes on a sledding adventure, skates on ice with children, and even dodges snowballs during a snowball fight.
 If your babies love nursery rhymes, grab this one as a stocking stuffer!

 Santa is looking for the perfect gift to leave for a child, but he is struggling to find just the right thing.
 Your kiddo will enjoy lifting the flaps to reveal different Christmas presents until the very end when Santa finds just the right one.

 This book is one of the indestructible books which is awesome if you have a teething baby at home.
-They can chew on them, and all you need to do is throw it in the dishwasher.
+They can chew on them, and all you need to do is throw them in the dishwasher.
 Share in the spirit of Christmas this year as you enjoy this book of Christmas traditions with your baby.

 We have several of the, “Where’s is Baby’s _______” books.
 All of the books are lift the flap books which are great fun for younger children.
 In this book, we are on the hunt for baby’s Christmas present which is nowhere to be found.
 That is until the baby takes a peek under the Christmas tree!

 Duck & Goose, It’s Time for Christmas, Tad Hills

 This super cute book is great for the littles of audiences.
 The graphics are simple, yet beautifully illustrated.
 The story is about two friends, a goose, and a duck.
 All goose wants to do is play and be silly, and duck keeps trying to convince him there is something bigger and better coming.
 What is it?
 You’ll have to read this book to find out!

 Merry Christmas, Daniel Tiger, Angela C. Santomero